 What is the project mentioned in the application materials?

 The Visionary Leadership Project (VLP) is a significant dimension of the LECNA Fellows Program as it provides an opportunity for each Fellow to apply the concept of Visionary Organizational Leadership and to do so by planning, executing, assessing, and then reporting on an important project or activity that is related to their current position and responsibilities.
-The VLP timetable spans the Program year, and begins with a project proposal that is due by the end of the Opening Retreat.
-Fellows will be advised by one of the program co-directors throughout the year, and the final project report will be presented at the Closing Retreat in June.
+The VLP timetable spans the Program year and begins with a project proposal.
+Fellows will be advised by one of the program co-directors throughout the year, and the final project report will be presented at the Closing Retreat.

 How do I decide on a project?

 What makes a good project will vary by individual and institution.
-If you have past fellows at your institution reach out to them and ask them about their projects for inspiration.
+If you have past fellows at your institution reach out to them and ask them about their projects.